Integrated Sensing and Communications Towards Proactive Beamforming in mmWave V2I via Multi-Modal Feature Fusion (MMFF): Multi-Modal Feature Fusion and Beamforming Angle Prediction

 Long short-term memory and gated recurrent unit (GRU) networks were designed to solve the problem of vanishing gradient in recurrent neural networks for time series prediction \cite{DL}.
 In the MMFF-Net, GRU is adopted to extract the temporal feature of the vehicle's movement and conduct the recurrent prediction.
-Assume that each GRU layer contains $T_{\rm{u}}$ GRU units.
-The output of the GRU layers can be expressed as
+Assume that each GRU layer contains $T_{\rm{u}}$ GRU units.The input to the GRU layers in the MMFF-Net consists of sequences of weighted multi-modal features, denoted as $\mathbf{f}^{\rm{w}}_{1,2,\cdots,T_{\rm{u}}}$.
+Then, the output of the GRU layers can be expressed as